A synthetical two-component model with peakon solutions: Lax pair and conservation laws

-$\rho$ and $A$ are usually called a conserved density and an associated flux, respectively.
-To derive the explicit forms of conservation densities, we expand $\omega$ in terms of negative powers of $\lambda$ as below:
+We are able to derive the explicit forms of conservation densities by expanding $\omega$ in powers of $\lambda$ in two ways.
+The first one is to expand $\omega$ in terms of negative powers of $\lambda$ as